Slayer (Buffy the Vampire Slayer): The First Slayer

-Thousands of years ago in ancient Africa, a group of tribal elders known as the Shadow Men used powerful magic to infuse a captive girl with the heart, soul and spirit of a demon known as the Shadow Demon.
-This process granted the girl great strength, speed, agility, reflexes, healing, endurance and psychic abilities in the fight against evil, she became the First Slayer, called to fight the vampires and other demons that populate the Earth.
+Thousands of years ago in prehistoric Africa, after the arise of vampires, a group of tribal elders known as the Shadow Men used powerful magic to infuse a captive girl with the heart, soul and spirit of a pure demon known as the Shadow Demon.
+This process granted the girl great strength, speed, agility, reflexes, healing, endurance and psychic abilities, though it cost her her sanity and connection to humanity.
+She became The First Slayer: chosen to destroy the demons that plagued the Earth.
 The Shadow Men's descendants went on to form the Watchers' Council, an organization dedicated to finding, training, and supporting Slayers.

 The Slayer line

 Due to the violent nature of the life of a Slayer, their average lifespan is quite short after being called.
 Consequently, the Shadow Men's spell also created a large number of Potential Slayers—normal girls around the world who may one day be called.
 When a Slayer dies, one of the Potentials—seemingly chosen at random—gains the powers and abilities of a Slayer.
 The Watcher's Council tries to identify and train these "Potentials" before they are called, locating some as babies, but are not always able to do so, with some girls only being found after they have been activated as the Slayer.
+Since then, people reportedly witnessing young women stopping a series of strange grisly murders, including one in the Port of Boston in 1845 and another, in the Oklahoma Territory in 1893.

 This process continues through the generations until 1997, when one Slayer—Buffy Summers—is killed in battle (by drowning) only to be revived via CPR.
 Buffy retains her Slayer powers, but her clinical death is enough for the next Slayer to be called.
 For the next year there are two Slayers in the world: first Kendra, who was called on Buffy's death, and then Faith, who was called when Kendra was killed by Drusilla.
-Regardless, Buffy is still referred to as the Slayer.

-Buffy's second death did not result in another slayer being called because of Faith—a new slayer would not be called until her death; however, Buffy's second resurrection for some reason caused an imbalance in the Slayer line.
-Following her first death, Mayor Wilkins says that he does not want Buffy killed, because that will cause a new Slayer to be called, and, when she is discussing why she has been revived a second time with Giles, Buffy states, "It was my time, Giles.
-Someone would've taken my place."
-Following her second death, Buffy herself, addressing a group of Potential Slayers, says: "My death could make you the next Slayer."
-However, the shooting script for the final episode on the show originally included a much longer speech by Buffy to the potential Slayers, including the line "It's true none of you has the power Faith and I have.
-I think both of us would have to die for a new Slayer to be called, and we can't even be sure that girl is in this room.
-That's the rule.
-So here's the part where you make a choice."